pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 renderLargeShapes(shapes);
 ```

+**Another example**

+This means that the child class must implement everything that’s in the parent class.
+The parent class has the base members that child classes extend from.

 ## 4. Interface Segregation Principle (ISP)

 avaScript doesn't have interfaces so this principle doesn't apply as strictly as others.
 However, it's important and relevant even with JavaScript's lack of type system.